peteroupc/html3dutil/doc/extras_polyhedra.Polyhedra.md

 #### Parameters

 * `vi` (Type: Array.&lt;Array.&lt;number>>)<br>A two-element array.
-The first element contains an array of the vertices that make up the solid (each vertex's X, Y, and Z coordinates are stored as three elements of that array), and the second element contains an array of vertex indices (multiplying each element by 3 will get the index to the first coordinate of the corresponding vertex in the first array).
+The first element contains an array of the vertices that make up the solid (each vertex's x-, y-, and z-coordinates are stored as three elements of that array), and the second element contains an array of vertex indices (multiplying each element by 3 will get the index to the first coordinate of the corresponding vertex in the first array).
 * `radius` (Type: number)<br>Maximum radius from the center of the solid to one of its vertices.
 * `level` (Type: number)<br>If 0 or less, generates the solid as is.
 If 1 or greater, subdivides each triangle on the solid's surface into smaller triangles and makes them bulge out to form an approximation of a sphere (the bigger the number, the smaller the triangles).